billyc/momo/content/_index.md

 ![MoMo](/assets/images/JustMomo-trimmed.png)

-The **Modeling Mobility Conference** is the premier forum for professionals working with travel models, transportation data, and quantitative analysis.
+The <span style="font-weight: 700">Modeling Mobility Conference</span> is the premier forum for professionals working with travel models, transportation data, and quantitative analysis.

 </div>